9 tips to Learn French faster

 If possible, be a student with daily routines rather than being a twice-weekly workaholic

-3/ "Dive in", connect French to your life, and speak at loud voice as soon as possible
+3/ "Dive in", connect French to your life, and speak out loud as soon as possible

 Get into real-life situations and start producing and prioritize Speaking

 Find below mini-tips explaining how to connect French to you life

 4/ Do not worry about being out of your comfort zone and making mistakes

 It’s like learning to ride a bike : some stress at the beginning …